LarsNorlander/dev-diary/manning-deep-learning.md

 ### 8:06 PM

 Read into chapter four and I'm starting to see how learning works.
 So for starters, there's hot and cold learning where you try out a value that's a bit higher and a bit lower to see which one creates the smaller error.
 Although as I'm about to read, it seems there is a better way to do this.

+## November 2, 2018

+### 10:17 PM

+Read a bit more on learning and got to read up a bit on gradient decent.
+I'm a little too tired so this will do for now.
+I'll try watching videos instead and see how much that would help.